-Merging the Berkeley schema into the NMDC schema
+Merging the Berkeley schema into the NMDC Schema

-This document is a retrospective on the changes made to the NMDC schema between major versions 10 and 11.
+This document is a retrospective on the changes made to the NMDC Schema between major versions 10 and 11.

 Motivations for the Berkeley schema development included: